transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

-# Subject areas
+# Sample characteristics
-The approach taken to create the sample of journals led to a few journals having no data on subject area: some journals like "Gut" were within the top 100 journals, but not within any of the sub-categories.
-This is because the h-index varies greatly between sub-categories, as can be seen from figure
+The approach taken to create the sample of journals led to a few journals having no data on disciplinary area: some journals like "Gut" were within the top 100 journals, but not within any of the sub-categories.
+This is because the h-index varies greatly between sub-categories.
+Figure \@ref(fig:h-indices) shows the top-20 journals of each discipline.
-\@ref(fig:h-indices).

 <div class="figure">
 <img src="12-analysis-writeup_files/figure-html/h-indices-1.png" alt="Distribution of h5-index across disciplines"  />
 <p class="caption">(\#fig:h-indices)Distribution of h5-index across disciplines</p>
 </div>

-To be able to include all journals for analysis that distinguishes by discipline, the missing categorisations were added afterwards.
+The missing categorisations were added in a second step, to facilitate analysis of all journals that distinguishes by discipline.
 To this end, we scraped all disciplines and sub-disciplines from Google Scholar and matched those to our data.
 ^[The code for collecting the data from Google Scholar can be found here:
 ADD LINKS HERE TO DATA AND SCRIPT]